Gayle Pascual

-Jhasmin Gayle Pascual (born August 3, 1999) is a Filipino volleyball player.
+Jhasmin Gayle Pascual (born August 3, 1999) is a Filipino professional volleyball player who currently plays for the Galeries Tower Highrisers of the Premier Volleyball League (PVL).
 She played for the Benilde Lady Blazers in the NCAA.
-She is currently playing for the Zus Coffee Thunderbelles in the PVL.

 Career

 Collegiate

 Pascual played for the Lady Blazers of De La Salle College of Saint Benilde in the NCAA.

 She made her first game appearance with the Lady Blazers in the NCAA Season 95, where the tournament was later cancelled due to the COVID-19 pandemic.

 Two years after the tournament was cancelled, it came back and opened a new season.
 The NCAA Season 97 give the Lady Blazers their second championship following their first championship in NCAA Season 90.
 Pascual also bagged the Finals MVP award.

 In the NCAA Season 98, they bagged the third championship title and back to back championship title following their last championship in NCAA Season 97.
 Pascual was also awarded Best Opposite Hitter.